How to Add Xdebug to the Official Docker WordPress Image

 1. Building an Image

-To build an image go to the directory where your docker-compose.yml is located and clone the Git repository:
+To build an image, go to the directory, where your compose.yaml is located, and clone the Git repository:

 git clone https://github.com/wpdiaries/wordpress-xdebug.git xdebug